NewAlexandria/learning-economies/presentation-slides.md

 ---

-## Slide 7a: Real-World Example - ASU Microcredentials
+# Real-World Example - ASU Microcredentials

 **The Subset Economy in Practice**